Leadership Strategy Insights From Courageously Taking On Mount Kilimanjaro

 Many climbers don’t have the support they need.
 A trusted, experienced, and skilled guide is a must-have in the “mountaineering kit” for all adventurers.
 This is true whether you are climbing a mountain like Kilimanjaro, or navigating the treacherous terrain of your leadership mountain.

 What might you need to successfully climb your toughest leadership mountains?

 Expand Leadership Influence by Building Courageous Character, Confidence, and Connection

 The foundational structure in my how-to leadership resource, Millennials Matter: Proven Strategies for Building Your Next-Gen Leader is:

 - Courageous Character & Leadership Oxygen– Strengthen your character core to get more Leadership Oxygen.
 A solid core builds your leadership capacity.
 Plus, it fuels the courage needed to stand up to the attacks you may face on a personal, moral, and collective level.

 - Courageous Confidence & Leadership Mindset – Counteract the Criticize, Condemn, and Complain Culture as you expand your leadership influence.
 Discover how a healthy Leadership Mindset of gratitude spurs both courage and confidence.

-- Courageous Collaboration and Leadership Toolkit – Engaged with a trusted, experienced, and skilled guide coach.
+- Courageous Connection and Leadership Toolkit – Engaged with a trusted, experienced, and skilled guide coach.
 They are an important asset in every Leadership Toolkit, especially during challenging times.

 These articles contain practical insights, resources, and action steps to develop Sisu Courage.
 You’re not familiar with the word SISU?
 Based on my upbringing, I have a special connection to this concept.
 Read about the origins of SISU in Millennials Matter, Chapter 18, How the Sisu Spirit Improves Your Leadership Strategy.